bukun46/m2clip-replicate/README.md

 ## Configuration

 Some common configurations, such as dataset paths and pretrained backbone paths, are set in `configs/config.py`.
-Feel free to set the required fields to your own paths and parameters.
+You can just set the required fields to your own paths and parameters.

 ## Dataset Preparation
-follow the dataset preparation instructions in the original [M2CLIP](https://github.com/sallymmx/m2clip) repository.
+Follow the dataset preparation instructions in the original [M2CLIP](https://github.com/sallymmx/m2clip) repository.
 This replicate uses the Kinetics-400 dataset.

 ## Backbone
-This replicate uses the CLIP-ViT-B/12 from official release.
+This replicate uses the CLIP-ViT-B/12 from the official release.
 You can download the [CLIP-ViT-B/16](https://github.com/openai/CLIP/blob/a9b1bf5920416aaeaec965c25dd9e8f98c864f16/clip/clip.py#L30)

 ## Training and Evaluation
 For training, run the following command: